tuzumkuru/how-to-s/webcam-access-in-wsl/README.md

 Configuring USB passthrough allows seamless access to USB devices from within the WSL environment.

-For configuring USB passthrough in Windows Subsystem for Linux (WSL), you can follow the instructions provided in the [Microsoft documentation on USB passthrough](https://learn.microsoft.com/en-us/windows/wsl/connect-usb) for a comprehensive guide.
+For configuring USB passthrough in Windows Subsystem for Linux (WSL), you can follow the instructions provided in [connect-usb-devices-to-wsl](../connect-usb-devices-to-wsl) folder or use the [Microsoft documentation on USB passthrough](https://learn.microsoft.com/en-us/windows/wsl/connect-usb) for a comprehensive guide.

 ## **Step 7: Test System Configuration**